wangd12rpi/FinLoRA/rebuttal/Ff4b.md

 Full fine-tuning the Llama 3.1 8B model requires updating all ~8 billion of its parameters.
 LoRA setup (with rank 8) updates only ~4.7 million parameters - a reduction of over 1,700 times.
-We estimated full fine-tuning demands a multi-GPU server with over 120 GB of VRAM and takes 8 GPU hours per epoch per task, a resource beyond our budget.
+We estimated full fine-tuning demands a multi-GPU server with over 120 GB of VRAM and takes 8 GPU hours per epoch per task.
+We therefore could not finish it within the rebuttal timeframe and we will add it as future work.

 Our main contribution is a benchmark that compares several LoRA methods in the financial context.
 These methods remain the only practical option for financial institutions that have limited computational resources.

-## Concluding answers

-1. Could merging or restructuring tasks help:
-   Only when subtasks share both format and objective, as shown by our new experiments.
-We will publish guidelines for dataset merging on our documentation website and release per-category adapters on HuggingFace so that future work can explore dynamic routing without retraining from scratch.

-2. Need for a full fine-tuning baseline:
-   We could not provide results due to high computational cost.

 ---